amasmiller/savaccine/README.md

     * PHP (v5.5 known to work)
     * Python (v3.4.3 known to work)
     * Python dependencies in the `import`s of `vaccineChecker.py` (a.k.a. `pip install....`)
-    * if querying Walgreens, you need the `selenium` Python package and the Linux Firefox `geckodriver`driver for the OS.
+    * if you include `walgreens` as a type in `websites.json`, you need the `selenium` Python package and the Linux Firefox `geckodriver`driver for the OS.
 The script assumes the `geckodriver` binary is in the path.
 See https://askubuntu.com/questions/851401/where-to-find-geckodriver-needed-by-selenium-python-package for setup.
+If you are not including `walgreens` as a type, you don't need this.

 ### Step 1
 * download and extract a copy of this repository to a location NOT served by the web server.  example: